 - Coastal navigation and passage planning

 While intensive instruction will be given, it must again be stressed that this course is not for beginners.
 Candidates should feel that they are ready for command and have the necessary qualities such as situational awareness, sense of responsibility, leadership ability and basic boat handling skills.
 The practical instruction can only be expected to formalize and give structure to candidates’ ability to command, not to teach from scratch.
-A person who cannot sail and/or has never maneuvered a powerboat in close-quarters cannot reasonably expect to pass.
+A person who has never maneuvered a powerboat in close-quarters cannot reasonably expect to pass.